Pirate Party Germany: State and regional elections

 On 30 August 2009, the Pirates received 1.9% in the 2009 Saxony state election.
 On the same day, the party also received one seat in each council in the local elections of Münster and Aachen, although candidates of the party ran for office only in some constituencies of both cities.

 Support for The Pirates differs somewhat between States.
 The party received 1.8% in the 2009 Schleswig-Holstein state election and 1.5% in the 2010 North Rhine-Westphalia state election (though without securing seats), but only 0.5% in the 2009 Hesse state election and did not participate in the 2009 Brandenburg and Saarland state elections.

 The party received 2.1% in the 2011 Hamburg state elections, though it was not yet enough to gain seats in the State parliament.
 In the 2011 Baden-Württemberg state election the Pirate Party was able to repeat this result.
 In the 2011 Saxony-Anhalt state election they received 1.4% or 13,828 votes; in the 2011 Rhineland-Palatinate state election they achieved 1.6% of the votes.

 In the 2011 Berlin state election, with 8.9% of the votes the Pirate Party of Berlin managed for the first time to overcome the 5% threshold and to win seats (numbering 15 out of 141 seats in the Abgeordnetenhaus) in a German state parliament.
 This was quite a surprise for them, since they only had 15 candidates on the ballot.
 In response to their election, however, Mayor Klaus Wowereit criticized their lack of diversity, most notably the lack of women in the party.

-In March 2012, the Pirates received 7.4% of the vote and thus won 4 seats in the Landtag of Saarland.
+In March 2012, the Pirates received 7.4% of the vote and thus won four seats in the Landtag of Saarland.

-Subsequent 2012 polls have shown an increase in popularity in the Party.
-In May 2012, they won 8.2% of the vote in Schleswig-Holstein, which was sufficient to enter the state parliament, gaining 6 seats, being led by Torge Schmidt from 2013 until 2017.
+In May 2012, they won 8.2% of the vote in Schleswig-Holstein, which was sufficient to enter the state parliament, gaining six seats, being led by Torge Schmidt from 2013 until 2017.
 Also in May 2012, they won 7.8% of the vote in North Rhine-Westphalia, gaining 20 seats.

 2013 federal election

 After those successful state elections, the party was able to score up to 13% in nationwide polls.
-However, after a string of scandals and internal disputes which were handled unprofessionally and picked up by the media, the party lost the trust of voters and entered a steady decline in polls.
+However, after a string of scandals and internal disputes which were handled unprofessionally and picked up by the media, the party lost the trust of voters and entered a steady decline in polls, from which it never recovered.

 As a result, in the Lower Saxony state election in January 2013, the Pirate Party was only able to gain about 2.1% of the votes, missing the 5% threshold needed to gain actual seats in the state parliament.
 Six months later during the Bavaria state election of 2013 the Pirates fared similarly, receiving again only 2% of the votes.
 At the 2013 German federal elections the following weekend, the party suffered another major defeat where it was again only able to achieve 2.2% of the votes, leading to the resignation of party leader Bernd Schlömer.